 GET INFORMED & ASK QUESTIONS – Knowledge really is power!
 Read as much as you can.
 Get up to speed on the research others have done.
-Simply saying No More Trucks!
-Can alienate truck drivers who also oppose this project.
+Simply saying “No More Trucks!” can alienate truck drivers who also oppose this project.
 Tell your friends, family, and neighbors.
+This is not an either/or discussion.
+We can want our local government to follow land use plans without being anti-development.
+We can respect the work that truck drivers do while wanting them not to drive over graves at Abraham Lincoln National Cemetery.
+Be kind.
+Be courteous.
+Many of us have been fighting this battle for a long time, and it’s important to realize that some people are new to the fight.
 Learn about the project so you can speak in an educated manner and be able to refute opposing viewpoints with grace.

 CONTACT THE MEDIA & ADVOCACY GROUPS – Encourage the media and local advocacy groups to cover it.
 Have them dig in and investigate why it’s come this far.
 Write letters to the editor of local newspapers.
-We have contact information on our website.

 Please Note: We do NOT advocate people following trucks, taking video of trucks while driving, and certainly not Facebooking while driving.
 Do not put yourself in harms’ way and violate the law.
 If you live in the area, you know the trucks are here.